Kenneth McClintock: 1990s

 He was a Municipal Councilman for San Juan from 1990 to 1992 and during his tenure was the author of the municipal ordinance that raised the salaries of Municipal Guards beyond $1,000 a month for the first time in Puerto Rican history.

 In 1992, he was elected the youngest Senator-at-Large for the 12th Legislature.
 In November 1996 he was the top vote getter among all NPP and PDP senatorial candidates.
 During his fourth term, he was nominated by his New Progressive Party caucus as Senate President on November 4, 2004, and formally elected and sworn in for a four-year term as the Senate's 13th President on January 10, 2005.

 In 1996, President Bill Clinton appointed McClintock as an at-large member of the Democratic Platform Committee, where he was a drafter of the platform plank on Puerto Rico.

 In the 1990s he fought for Puerto Rico's inclusion in the proposed World War II Memorial on the National Mall after only two territories (Hawaii and Alaska) had been included in the first memorial design and all other U.S. territories (Philippines, Puerto Rico, Guam, American Samoa and the United States Virgin Islands), several of which were actually invaded by Japan, had been excluded.
 His efforts included the approval of a Concurrent Resolution by the legislature and lobbying in Washington.

 During 1999, he served as the 62nd Chairman of the Council of State Governments, the youngest and first Hispanic in that organization's 75-year history.
 During his terms in CSG leadership, the organization strengthened its international ties, admitting several Canadian provinces as international member jurisdictions, co-sponsoring the foundation of the Parliamentary Conference of the Americas, and co-chairing with CSG President and Wisconsin's then-Governor Tommy Thompson a mission to the People's Republic of China, in which he met with Premier Zhū Róngjī.
-As chairman, McClintock increased the presence of Hispanics in CSG committees and task forces and helped organize CSG's best attended Annual Meeting ever, held in Quebec City, Canada.
+As chairman, McClintock increased the presence of Hispanics in CSG committees and task forces and helped organize CSG's best attended Annual Meeting ever, held at the Chateau Frontenac in Quebec City, Canada.
 He also was part of the official delegation that attended the December 14, 1999, ceremonies commemorating the final turnover on December 31, 1999, of the Panama Canal to the Panamanian authorities.

 He authored over 1,200 legislative measures during his 16 years in the Senate, of which over 200 became law.

 He served as the second president of the Parliamentary Conference of the Americas from 1999 to 2000, a forum that brings together the parliamentary assemblies of the unitary, federal and federated states, regional parliaments and interparliamentary organizations of the Americas.
 The Legislative Assembly of Puerto Rico hosted the General Assembly of COPA in July 2000.
-He serves on the board of trustees of The Washington Center, a Washington, D.C.-based non-profit organization and on the board of Episcopal Health Services, which owns several health-related entities in Puerto Rico, including the St. Luke Episcopal Medical Center in Ponce.
+He serves on the board of trustees of The Washington Center, a Washington, D.C.–based non-profit organization and on the board of Episcopal Health Services, which owns several health-related entities in Puerto Rico, including the St. Luke Episcopal Medical Center in Ponce.